cognate-lang/cognate/README.md

 ```
 make test
 ```
-If the tests all pass (they should!), you can then try running some of the included demo programs like this:
+If the tests all pass (they should!), you can then try running some of the included demo programs:
 ```
 cognac examples/fizzbuzz.cog -run
 ```

-[Here](INTRODUCTION.md) is an small introduction to the language.
+[Here](INTRODUCTION.md) is an work-in-progress introduction to the language.